 If your feedback involved a complaint, ACPD will look into the matter.
 The review process may require you to participate in an interview.
 During the interview, the following things may be required of you:

 - You may be recorded, videotaped, or asked to write a statement.

 - You will be asked for names of witnesses and other employees and/or clients that may know facts about your complaint; and

 - Photographs may be taken of any injuries, damage or evidence related to the nature of the complaint.

-Any complaint can be made anonymously, without giving your name; however, you cannot be informed as to the result of your complaint if you choose to remain anonymous.
+Feedback and complaints can be made anonymously, without giving your name; however, you cannot be informed as to any results if you choose to remain anonymous.
 If you make your identity known, you will be advised of the disposition of each complaint.

 DEFAMATION ACTION BY PEACE OFFICER